 At least that was the truth for me.

-Whether he could see my struggle or it was by coincidence I don’t know.
-But the book called The Seat of The Soul found its way into my life – and I was ready to grasp at anything that could make me feel better.
+Whether my friend could see my struggle or it was by coincidence, I don’t know.
+But the book called The Seat of The Soul found its way into my life – and I was ready to grasp anything that could make me feel better.

 It sparked a fire in my chest or even a slight obsession.
 Suddenly it was all I could think about and all I could talk about.
 If I have ever had a moment of enlightenment, this must have been it.